IorioD/Maas4You/README.md

 ![Alt text](src/main/resources/templates/Deployment_Diagram.jpg "Deployment diagram")

+To test yourself the application, Demo images are available on Dockerhub (access info are in [this file](Access.txt)):
+- `iori0d/keycloak_database_cont`: manages users and admin registered in Keycoak
+- `iori0d/maas4you_keycloak_cont`: IAM used to access the application
+- `iori0d/maas4you_vault_cont`: Vault securing application database access data to
+- `iori0d/vault_proxy_cont`: proxy used to securely access vault via https
+- `iori0d/maas4you_database_cont`: database of trips inserted via the application
+- `iori0d/maas4you_proxy_cont`: proxy used to securely access application via https
+- `iori0d/maas4you_cont`: application itself
+- `iori0d/admin_mailhog_cont`: mockup mail server used to verify the keycloak admin account

-After the docker-compose has been completed, it is possible to execute the command `docker-compose up` to create the containers as follows:
+After downloading the images, execute the command `demo-docker-compose up` to create the containers as follows:
 1. All containers start except `maas4you` and `maas4you_proxy` because the application depends on the secret contained in Vault and the proxy depends on the application itself.
 2. Visit the address https://localhost:9443/vault to unseal the vault with the three keys fragment and the token.
 3. The `maas4you` and `maas4you_proxy` containers can be started correctly.